kelmenhorst/quic-censorship/document.md

 In general, QUIC censorship proofs that censors are continuously adapting and improving their censorship methodologies with the aim to block unwanted website traffic in the *most comprehensive* way.

 ## 1. Identification methods
 Identification refers to how the censor detects that traffic is directed towards a blacklisted website.
 This section describes UDP endpoint blocking and SNI blocking as possible HTTP/3 targeting identification methods.
-IP-blacklisting is not considered here, since it is not targeting HTTP/3 specifically but all IP-based protocol stacks.
+IP-blacklisting (as recorded in [China, 2022](https://github.com/kelmenhorst/quic-censorship/issues/1)) is not considered here, since it is not targeting HTTP/3 specifically but all IP-based protocol stacks.

 ### 1.1.
 UDP endpoint blocking